-Key people: Trent Hiles, Coralie Winn (Gap Filler), Camia Young, Jason Mill, Andrew Just, Matt Lester, Sean Belling, Jordon Saunders, Luis Castillo, Mark Willard, Rose So-Beer, David Elliot, Paul Martini, Andrew Johnston, Dan Higgins, Kevin Cawley, Simon Gurnsey, Sally Airey, Jess Smale, Sharon Moreham and many more!
+Key people: Camia Young, Jason Mill, Andrew Just, Matt Lester, Sean Belling, Jordon Saunders, Luis Castillo, Mark Willard, Rose So-Beer, David Elliot, Paul Martini, Andrew Johnston, Dan Freeman, Kevin Cawley, Simon Gurnsey, Sally Airey, Jess Smale, Sharon Moreham and many more!

 Values: Experimentation, Collaboration, Resourcefulness

-Support/Sponsors: Aotea Electric, Steel & Tube, CHEP, City Care, Daikin, Beaver Landscapes, Outlandish Landscapes, ZNO, Higgs Construction, Marley, Waterforce
+Support/Sponsors: Aotea Electric, Aurecon, Steel & Tube, CHEP, City Care, Daikin, Beaver Landscapes, Outlandish Landscapes, ZNO, Higgs Construction, Marley, Waterforce

 Volunteers: More than 500 and too many to name.
 Thank you.